 How do you start the envelope system?

-Using cash envelopes is a great way to limit your spending.
+Using cash envelopes is a great way to limit your spending and can help you as you start budgeting.
 I have an article written all about how to get started and the benefits you’ll gain.
 You can check it out at The Envelope Money System: A Beginners Guide.

 How do you make a grocery budget?

 My grocery budget has been all over the place.
 When I first started budgeting, I set the grocery budget FAR to low.
 I kept going way over the budgeted amount and couldn’t figure out how to cut the costs down.
-I finally decided that I needed to budget more money for our weekly groceries.
+This was when I knew I needed to budget more money for our weekly groceries.

 I tell this story to give you encouragement that all budgets, but especially grocery budgets, are trial and error.
 It might (and probably will) take you a few months before you have the best budget for you.